Columbus Personal Injury Attorney

 Manufacturer defects may be to blame for injuries that occur when operating vehicles like these.
 When you file a claim against a vehicle manufacturer you’re going against a large company that typically has a dedicated legal department to handle these cases.
 Don’t let them silence your rights with a low-value settlement – Bressman Law will fight for your right to fair compensation.

 A traumatic brain injury (TBI) can be devastating to both the victim and his or her family.
 TBIs, if not fatal, may result in life-long disabilities and losses.
-The insurance companies are not typically quick to offer compensation for these lifelong setbacks, so seek help from a Columbus personal injury attorney.
+The insurance companies are not typically quick to offer compensation for these lifelong setbacks, so seek help from a qualified injury attorney.

 We believe you deserve substantial money damages because no amount can ever repay the suffering and lasting impact of brain injury.
 Your lawsuit can be filed by you or by a representative on your behalf.
 Brain injury is one of the most serious personal injuries and we have a record of taking on the medical-legal profession and winning.